1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Ellenborough encouraged Napier’s aggressive policy, leading to 1843 battles.

-51. The British conquest of Sindh was completed in the year:
+51. The British conquest of Sindh was completed in the year__________.

 A) 1839